mattbillard/angular2-vs-react-vs-vue/README.md

 A note to developers that are unfamiliar with any of the 3 solutions: the JavaScript ecosystem has moved forward a lot since Angular 1's debut.
 - ES6 has brought many new features to JavaScript: classes, modules, multi-line strings, default parameters, arrow functions, destructuring, block scopes, let, const, and shorthand property names
 - Transpilers are being used to handle these new features: Babel (for React and Vue) and TypeScript (for Angular2)
-- Build tools have changed: Bower, Grunt, and Gulp have been replaced with import statements, Webpack, and SystemJS Whichever you choose, there will be a lot to learn.
+- Build tools have changed: Bower, Grunt, and Gulp have been replaced with import statements and Webpack

+Whichever you choose, there will be a lot to learn.

 ---